The Descendant (DSC) in Astrology

 What does the Descendant represent in astrology?

-The Descendant represents what a person looks for in close partnership, including romantic relationships, business partnerships, and other significant one-on-one bonds.
+The Descendant represents what a person looks for in close partnership of any kind, romantic relationships, business partnerships, and other significant one-on-one bonds.
 It often points to qualities a person finds magnetic in others, sometimes ones they have not yet claimed in themselves.

 What is the difference between the Descendant and the Ascendant?